M1117 armored security vehicle: History

 In 1999, the United States Army began buying a limited number of M1117s for the Military Police Corps.
 They were field-tested by MP units in Kosovo, mostly by members of the 709th MP Battalion.
 The program was canceled in 2002 because of budget priorities.
 The United States Army believed that existing vehicles could be used without an "unacceptable level of risk."
 (At $800,000 each in 2011, the M1117 was significantly more expensive than the $140,000 price for an M1114 and $220,000 for an armoured M1114.)

 When the Iraq War began in 2003, there were 49 ASVs in service, almost all assigned to MP units.
 The first MP unit to officially use them in a combat zone was the 527th MP Company and other elements of the 720th Military Police Battalion.
 However, the onset of events in Iraq gave new life to the ASV program as HMMWVs proved vulnerable to attacks and prone to numerous casualties.
 Up-armored HMMWVs were not designed to be armored cars like the M1117, which are designed to withstand hits from small arms, mines and rockets in front-line combat units.
 Soldiers who used the M1117s, and some members of Congress visiting Iraq, favored them over other mine-protected vehicles.

 As of mid-2007, 1729 vehicles were delivered or under contract, with many being dispersed not just to MP units, but also to numerous other military units including the Iraqi National Police.

 A variant was to be evaluated by the United States Marine Corps as part of the Mine Resistant Ambush Protected (MRAP) vehicle program.
 In May 2007, after its vehicle submission failed ballistics testing at Aberdeen Proving Ground, Textron received word that it would not receive further orders as part of the MRAP program.
 However, in early 2008, Textron was awarded a contract worth $228 million to build 329 ASVs, to be delivered with the latest fragmentation protection kits.
 The total number of ASVs produced and remaining to be delivered to the U.S. Army at the time was 2,058 vehicles.

+In 2015, Textron Marine re-branded them as the Commando Family of Vehicles and launched six new variants: Infantry Fighting Vehicle; Reconnaissance; Command and Control; Ambulance; Armored Personnel Carrier; and Support Utility Vehicle.

 In April 2019, the M1117 was added to the Master Divestiture List.
 In time, they will be replaced with the Oshkosh M-ATV.